 By Terry Trucco

 At a glance: If a contemporary art gallery morphed into a hotel this is how it might look.
-Hotel Americano is modern and chic, proof positive that a small space can make a big impact when it flaunts the right assets.
+Selina Chelsea New York City is modern and chic, proof positive that a small space can make a big impact when it flaunts the right assets.

 It’s direct; you step straight from the street into the compact, art-strewn lobby or the café, which becomes a bar at night.
 It’s contemporary; the sleeked down minimal/mid-century décor is airy and attractive.
 Visually quiet during the day the building all-but-yells Look-at-Me at night when a chimney of architectural glass blocks encasing the elevator lights up like a beacon.